uzairname/leaderboards/src/dev.md

 # Hosting and developing

-> Reference for myself and maybe anyone else

 ## Deployment Setup

 ### Cloudflare Workers

-In the Cloudflare dashboard, save your api token as `CF_API_TOKEN`

 For each environment, create a cloudflare worker.
 Update the worker's name in `wrangler.toml`.
 The following variables should match in the worker's environment variables and in `wrangler.toml`